-Prior to June 24, 2011, the Texas Supreme Court held that a covenant not to compete is "ancillary to or part of" an otherwise enforceable agreement at the time it was made if: (a) the consideration given by the employer in that agreement gives rise to the employer's interest in restraining the employee from competing; and (b) the covenant is designed to enforce the employee's consideration or return promise in that agreement.
+In Light, a case decided in 1994, the Texas Supreme Court held that a covenant not to compete is "ancillary to or part of" an otherwise enforceable agreement at the time it was made if: (a) the consideration given by the employer in that agreement gives rise to the employer's interest in restraining the employee from competing; and (b) the covenant is designed to enforce the employee's consideration or return promise in that agreement.
 Light, 883 S.W.2d at 647; see also Alex Sheshunoff Mgmt Servs., L.P. v.

 Johnson, 209 S.W.3d 644, 648-51 (Tex.
-2006).1 On June 24, 2011, the Texas Supreme Court rejected the "gives rise to the employer's interest in restraining the employee from competing" requirement set out in Light.
-Rather, it held, the proper test is whether the consideration given by the employer merely gives rise to, or is "reasonably related to," an "interest worthy of protection."
+2006).1 In 2011, the Texas Supreme Court rejected the "gives rise to the employer's interest in restraining the employee from competing" requirement set out in Light, stating that "there is no compelling logic in Light's conclusion that consideration for the otherwise enforceable agreement gives rise to the interest in restraining the employee from competing."
 Marsh USA Inc. v.
-Cook, --- S.W.3d ----, No. 09-0558, 2011 WL 2517019, at 7-9 (Tex.
-Jun 24, 2011).
+Cook, 354 S.W.3d 764, 775 (Tex.
+2011).
+Rather, it held, the proper test is whether the consideration given by the employer merely is "reasonably related to," an "interest worthy of protection."
+Id. at 774-76.